Perl/PPCs/README.md

 ### Accepted

-*we think that this idea looks viable*
+*we think that this plan looks viable*

 None yet